sstringer00100/portfolio/_pages/about.md

 author_profile: false
 ---

-Thank you again for taking the time to view my Data Science Portfolio.
-I've had a long journey to the data science world and I'm glad to have the opportunity to share with you projects that I've developed along the way.
+#### My name is Steven and I’m a data enthusiast and aspiring Data Scientist from the DFW area.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/AboutPic.png" alt="">
 </figure>

-### No Personal Stuff -- Just Professional Skills

-I swapped Classics for the study of big data, statistics, and business.
-Now I hold a Master of Science in Business Analytics and I’ve been putting that degree to work solving real business problems in areas such as operations, marketing, and financial services.
-The projects I showcase here help give you as a reader an insight into what I’ve had the opportunity to work on and examples of many of the fun tools out there for data scientists.
-My hope is that you find something I post on this site helpful, insightful, or at the very least enjoyable.
-Feel free to use anything I publish on here.
-If you want to connect, please reach out to me on LinkedIn and I’ll be happy to respond.
+I swapped a graduate career in history for the growing field of data analytics.
+Now I hold a Master of Science in Business Analytics and I’ve been putting that degree to work solving real business problems in areas such as operations, marketing, and finance.
+Through my education and professional experince I've developed a strong background in laguages including Python, R, SAS, and SQL.

-Enjoy the site!